On Nilpotent and Solvable Quasi-Einstein Manifolds: Introduction

 Ricci solitons are another famous generalization of Einstein metrics, and they have been extensively studied using various techniques.
 A Riemannian metric $g$ on $M$ is a Ricci soliton if

 for some $\lambda\in\bR$ and some smooth vector field $X$ on $M$.
 Note that if $(M,g)$ is a Ricci soliton with $X$ being a Killing field, then $(M,g)$ is an Einstein manifold.
-Also note that Ricci solitons can be formally considered as $m$-quasi-Einstein metric with $m=\infty.$ In \cite{lauret2010riccisolitonsolvmanifolds}, Lauret proves that any solvable Lie group that admits Ricci soliton is standard and can be obtained via a very simple construction from a nilpotent Lie group that admits a Ricci soliton.
-But unlike quasi-Einstein metrics, there are no compact manifolds that admit Ricci solitons.\\
+Also note that Ricci solitons can be formally considered as $m$-quasi-Einstein metric with $m=\infty.$ In \cite{lauret2010riccisolitonsolvmanifolds}, Lauret proved that any solvable Lie group that admits Ricci soliton is standard and can be obtained via a very simple construction from a nilpotent Lie group that admits a Ricci soliton.
+But unlike quasi-Einstein metrics, there are no locally-homogeneous compact manifolds that admit non-Einstein Ricci solitons.
+The Heisenberg group quotiented by a lattice does not admit any invariant Ricci soliton metric, as the soliton vector field does not descend to the quotient.
+However, the resulting compact quotient carries an invariant $m$-quasi-Einstein metric for all $m>0.$

-\textit{\textbf{Acknowledgment:} The author would like to thank her advisor, Professor William Wylie, for his continuous support and guidance in writing this paper.
-She is also grateful to Professor Michael Jablonski for carefully reading an earlier draft and providing many insightful comments and suggestions.}\\
+\textit{\textbf{Acknowledgment:} The author would like to thank her advisor, Professor William Wylie, for his continuous support and guidance.
+She is also grateful to Professor Michael Jablonski for carefully reading an earlier draft and providing many insightful comments.
+She thanks Dr. Roberto Araujo for bringing important observations to her attention, which helped strengthen the results of this paper.}